Is Chisinau worth visiting?

 What's next?

-What’s Inside:- 100 must-see places covering landmarks, museums, parks, restaurants, cafes, bars, shopping, and entertainment venues.
+- 100 curated places including landmarks, museums, parks, restaurants, cafes, bars, shopping and entertainment.

-- Detailed visiting info including beautiful photos, location, visiting hours, prices and helpful tips.
+- Up-to-date info with photos, location, contacts, opening hours, prices and tips.

-- Tourist favorites and local secrets, showcasing both popular and off-the-beaten-path attractions.
+- Essentials and gems, showcasing both popular and off-the-beaten-path attractions.

-- Insider tips on where to stay, how to get around, exchange money, get a SIM card, and much more.
+- Insider tips on when to come, where to stay, how to get around, exchange money, get a SIM card, and much more.